stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ## Conclusion

 If you have not done any low-level programming before then writing games for the NES involves learning many new concepts.
-The information presented here should provide a solid base for your NES programming.
+The information presented here should provide a solid base for your NES adventure.

 ## Further reading